 VOIP (Voice over Internet Protocol) is not a broadband Internet service; it is a phone service that makes use of an available broadband Internet connection.
 Many customers are switching from their local phone service to VOIP because the call quality is comparable, all calls in the US and Canada are free, and the normal high-priced additional features, like caller ID, call waiting etc, are included in the low monthly fee (approx $40).
 VOIP eliminates the need for a long distance plan, and International calls reasonably priced (in line with calling card rates).

 VOIP is involves a conscious decision because it affects the choice of broadband connection.
 VOIP over DSL is a royal pain because DSL requires local phone service.
 VOIP works great over cable as well as FIOS.
+You can find more information on the site her.

 Several companies offer VOIP out of the box, and establishing service is quick.
 Installation is as easy as plugging a VOIP box into your Internet line, and an existing analogue phone into the back of the VOIP box.